apache/trafficcontrol/docs/source/admin/traffic_router.rst

 Installing Traffic Router
 =========================
 #.
-If no suitable :term:`Profile` exists, create a new :term:`Profile` for Traffic Router via the :guilabel:`+` button on the :ref:`tp-profiles-page` page in Traffic Portal
+If no suitable :term:`Profile` exists, create a new :term:`Profile` for Traffic Router via the :guilabel:`+` button on the :ref:`tp-configure-profiles` page in Traffic Portal

-	.. warning:: Traffic Ops will *only* recognize a profile as assignable to a Traffic Router if its name starts with the prefix ``ccr-``.
+	.. warning:: Traffic Ops will *only* recognize a :term:`Profile` as assignable to a Traffic Router if its :ref:`profile-name` starts with the prefix ``ccr-``.
 The reason for this is a legacy limitation related to the old name for Traffic Router (Comcast Cloud Router), and will (hopefully) be rectified in the future as the old Perl parts of Traffic Ops are re-written in Go.

 #.
 Enter the Traffic Router server into Traffic Portal on the :ref:`tp-configure-servers` page (or via the :ref:`to-api`), assign to it a Traffic Router :term:`Profile`, and ensure that its status is set to ``ONLINE``.
 #.
 Ensure the :abbr:`FQDN (Fully Qualified Domain Name)` of the Traffic Router is resolvable in DNS.
 This :abbr:`FQDN (Fully Qualified Domain Name)` must be resolvable by the clients expected to use this CDN.